What is ADHD Coaching?

 Good question!

-When I first got a coach, I soon realized that coaching was what I had been looking for in therapy.
-I had never heard of Life Coaching before and was a little skeptical.
+I had never heard of Life Coaching before and was a little skeptical and soon realized that coaching was what I had been looking for in therapy.

-When I had a discovery call with my coach I felt moved to give coaching a shot and signed up for four sessions.
+I had a discovery call and felt moved to give coaching a shot.

-As we began, I did thought provoking, written exercises between sessions, and began to discover insights in ways I hadn't before.
+Coaching was just what I needed.
+As we began, I did thought provoking, written exercises between sessions (sometimes just a couple hours before), and began to discover insights in ways I hadn't before.

 Let's start with what coaching is not